userlerueda/LTRCLD-1451/LAB_GUIDE.md

 	* Multilayer L2 switch.
 * Openstack L3 agent router
 	* Openstack L3 agent.

 The goal of this section is to show networking in the lab cloud.
 The tasks in this section will help you navigate the path from your virtual machine (VM) to External network.

 * In this section, you need to execute the commands from the host that is hosting your CSR1Kv router-VM.
 So, the first step would be to find the host that is running your CSR1Kv VM.
 * Please note that we are using Openstack’s L3 agent router to route traffic to Internet.
-And, this router is hosted on the Network-node, which is 172.31.56.216 (this is also the Controller and a Compute node).
+And, this router is hosted on the Network-node, which is 172.31.56.216 (this is also running Controller and a Compute functions).

 ## Topology
 ![neutron-1](https://github.com/userlerueda/LTRCLD-1451/blob/master/images/neutron-network-1.png)

 ## Packet Path

-In this below example diagram, our VM is hosted on a compute node.
+In this below example diagram, our VM is hosted on a separate (other than S6 Controller) compute node.
+If your VM is on S6 node, traffic need not cross vxlan tunnel.
 Here the VM is CSR1Kv router.
 ![neutron-3](https://github.com/userlerueda/LTRCLD-1451/blob/master/images/neutron-3.png)

 Red dotted line represents path from CSR1Kv to Internet.
 If you notice, traffic goes to Network node and reaches Internet via the openstack-router.
 Here, Controller node is functioning as Network node.